Elisabeth Chabanol

 Axes de recherche EFEO

-Centers of civilization, urban phenomena, architecture, and landscapes
+Centres of civilisation, urban phenomena, architecture and landscapes

 Digital heritage and humanities